IsThatFearny/quartz/content/Latin - Semester 1/Latin Written Assessment - Planning.md

 	- "and also because they are nearest to the Germans dwelling beyond the Rhine, with whom they are continually at war"
 	- "and nearest to the Germans across the Rhine, with whom they are continually at war"

 #3 omits '*sunt*'. #1 stays truest to the punctuation used in the original, whereas #2 and #3 depart from this.
-This is not necessarily to say that the latter two translatio
+This is not necessarily to say that the latter two translations are incorrect - to start one clause with 'who' and to begin the next with 'with whom' seems needless. #1 includes '*qui*', although this is not required to achieve the same meaning, as seen in #2 and #3.
+The translation of '*gerunt*' is 'wage' in #1, but is not adhered to as literally in #2 or #3 - translated as 'at war' rather than 'wage war'.
+Both mean the same of course, but #1 is more literal and therefore may be considered better.
+Between 'across' and 'beyond', 'across' is the better translation - it implies less distance between the two (see H.J.
+Edwards Loeb map for evidence of proximity).

-- Quade de causa Helvetii quoque reliquos Gallas virtute praecedunt
+- Qua de causa Helvetii quoque reliquos Gallas virtute praecedunt
 	- "For this reason, the Helvetii also surpass the other Gauls in valour"
 	- "For this cause the Helvetii also excel the rest of the Gauls in valour"
 	- "For the same reason the Helvetii are braver than the rest of the Celts"